chaithrareddy47/React-Search-Functionality/README.md

+# Implementation search functionality from scratch with use cases

 🔁 What happens when you type in the search box:
 1. Whatever you type goes into the input
 ➡️ That value is stored in the search state.